Ikedichi-Azuh/Environmental-Statistics/README.md

 # Environmental-Statistics
 This course introduces statistical methods for analysing environmental data, with an emphasis on model fitting, diagnostics, interpretation, and practical application in R/Python.

-Across Lectures 1–13, we cover:
+**Topics covered:**

+*  Multiple regression and generalized linear models
-Regression: multiple, count, binomial, and negative binomial models Model diagnostics
+*  Count, binomial, and negative binomial regression
+*  Model diagnostics
-Data imputation and simulation
+*  Data imputation and simulation
-Generalized additive models (GAMs) and time series Bootstrapping and cross-validation
+*  Generalized additive models (GAMs) and time series
+*  Bootstrapping and cross-validation
-CART and random forests
+*  CART and random forests
-Variable importance and model interpretation
+*  Variable importance and model interpretation

-Each lecture folder contains the relevant slides, teaching notes, exercises, and solutions.
+See the individual lecture folders for the slides, teaching notes, exercises, and solutions.